Minimum Distance Approach to Inference with Many Instruments

 The goal is to construct inference procedures that work well even if the number of instruments $\Ni $ and the number of exogenous regressors $\Ne$ is large relative to sample size.
-To capture the finite-sample behavior in these settings in asymptotic approximations, I follow \citet{anatolyev13} and \citet{kcfgi14} and allow for many-instrument asymptotics with both $\Ni $ and $\Ne $ potentially growing in proportion to the sample size: \begin{assumptionc}{MI}[Many instruments] \begin{inparaenumi} \item $\Ni /n=\alphai+o(n^{-1/2})$ and $\Ne /n=\alphae +o(n^{-1/2})$ for some $\alphae,\alphai\geq 0$ such that $\alphai+\alphae<1$; \item The matrix $(W,Z)$ is non-random and full column rank $\Ni+\Ne$; and \item $\lambdan\to \lambda$ for some $\lambda>0$. \end{inparaenumi} \end{assumptionc} \Cref{an:mi}~\ref{it:alphas} weakens the many instrument sequence of \citet{bekker94} by allowing $\Ne $ to grow with the sample size.
+I therefore follow \citet{anatolyev13} and \citet{kcfgi14} and allow both $\Ni $ and $\Ne $ to potentially grow with the sample size: \begin{assumptionc}{MI}[Many instruments] \begin{inparaenumi} \item $\Ni /n=\alphai+o(n^{-1/2})$ and $\Ne /n=\alphae +o(n^{-1/2})$ for some $\alphae,\alphai\geq 0$ such that $\alphai+\alphae<1$; \item The matrix $\bigl(W\;\; Z\bigr)$ is non-random and full column rank $\Ni+\Ne$; \item $\sum_{i=1}^{n}((z_{i}'\pifs)^{4}+(z_{i}'\piss)^{4})/n^{2}=o(1)$; and \item $\lambdan= \lambda+o(1)$ for some $\lambda>0$. \end{inparaenumi} \end{assumptionc} \Cref{an:mi}~\ref{it:alphas} weakens the many instrument sequence of \citet{bekker94} by allowing $\Ne $ to grow with the sample size.
 The motivation for this is twofold.
-First, often the presence of a large number of instruments is the result of interacting a few basic instruments with many regressors \citep[as in, for example][]{ak91}, in which case both $\Ne $ and $\Ni $ are large.
-Second, oftentimes the instruments are valid only conditional on a large set of regressors $w_{i}$, such as higher-level fixed effects in multilevel sampling; for example, if the set of instruments randomly assigned within a school, we need to condition on school fixed effects.
-By allowing $\alphai=\alphae=0$, the assumption nests the standard strong instrument asymptotic sequence in which the number of instruments and regressors is fixed.

-Parts \ref{it:mi:full-rank}--\ref{an:mi:lambda} of \Cref{an:mi} are standard.
+First, often the presence of many instruments is the result of interacting a few basic instruments with many regressors \citep[as in, for example][]{ak91}, in which case both $\Ne $ and $\Ni $ are large.
+Second, oftentimes the instruments are valid only conditional on a large set of regressors $w_{i}$; for example, if the instruments are randomly assigned within a school, we need to condition on school fixed effects.
+By allowing $\alphai=\alphae=0$, the assumption nests the standard few strong instrument asymptotic sequence in which the number of instruments and regressors is fixed.
+Parts~\ref{it:mi:full-rank}--\ref{an:mi:lambda} of \Cref{an:mi} are standard.
 Part~\ref{it:mi:full-rank} is a normalization that requires excluding redundant columns from $W$ and excluding columns of $Z$ that are redundant or already included in $W$.
-It ensures that the reduced-form coefficients in \eqref{eq:reduced-form} are well-defined.
-Part \ref{an:mi:lambda} is the many-instruments equivalent of the relevance assumption.
-It is equivalent to assuming that the concentration parameter $\pifs'\pifs/\Omega_{22}$ grows at the same rate as the sample size.
+It ensures that the reduced-form coefficients in~\eqref{eq:reduced-form} are well-defined.
+Part~\ref{it:z-lindeberg} is used to verify the Lindeberg condition.
+Part~\ref{an:mi:lambda} is the many-instruments equivalent of the relevance assumption.
+It is equivalent to the assumption that the concentration parameter \citep{rothenberg84}, given by $\pifs '\pifs/\Omega_{22}$, grows at the same rate as the sample size.